-These Almond Flour Pancakes are some of the best I’ve ever tasted, even when compared to traditional versions!
-They have an amazingly fluffy texture and an addictive flavor, using just 5 main ingredients.
+Almond Flour Pancakes are some of the best gluten-free pancakes you’ll ever eat!
+They have an unbelievably fluffy texture and are super-easy to prepare.

 How to Make Almond Flour Pancakes

 Add the almond flour, eggs, maple syrup, olive oil, baking powder, and salt to a mixing bowl and use a whisk to mix well.
 The batter may look thick, so add 1 to 2 tablespoons of almond milk or water to help thin it out.

 Don’t add too much extra liquid or the pancakes will become too difficult to flip later.

 Heat a skillet over medium heat on the stove, and grease it with butter or cooking spray.
 You’ll know the pan is ready for cooking when a drop of water instantly sizzles when it touches the surface.

 Add the pancake batter to the center of the skillet, using a 1/4 cup measure.
 Use a spatula or the back of a spoon to spread out the batter, so the pancake is 4 to 6 inches in diameter.